Les Ponts-de-Cé

 Les Ponts-de-Cé ([le pɔ̃ də se]) is a commune in the Maine-et-Loire department in western France.

 Les Ponts-de-Cé is a suburb of Angers.

 History

 In September 1432, during the Hundred Years' War, the routiers of Rodrigo de Villandrando, in the pay of Georges de la Trémoille, held Les Ponts-de-Cé against the assaults of Jean de Bueil.

 On 7 August 1620, the Battle of Ponts-de-Cé definitively ended a civil war, waged by Marie de Médicis.
 Her troops were defeated by her son, the French King Louis XIII.
 This short rebellion, subdued easily by the King's troops, is known in France under the name of "Drôlerie des Ponts-de-Cé" (Les Ponts-de-Cé's joke).

+The anarchists in the city were targeted during the repression of January and February 1894.

 Names

 In the past, Les Ponts-de-Cé had known many different names, which are :